f5devcentral/sslo-o365-update/README.md

   `curl -k https://raw.githubusercontent.com/f5devcentral/sslo-o365-update/7.2.1/sslo_o365_update.py -o sslo_o365_update.py`

-- Run the script with one of the following install options:
+- Run the script with one of the following install options.
+Note that the install options create or replace an existing configuration, but **will not** by itself initiate an O365 URL fetch.
+To force a fetch on install, include the `--force` option.

   - `python sslo_o365_update.py --install`  -- this option installs with the default configuration.